-For your reference in this matter, the amended Gun Control Act of 1968 (GCA), 18 U.S.C. § 921(a)(3), defines the term "firearm" to include: any weapon (including a starter gun) which will or is designed to or may be readily converted to expel a projectile by the action of an explosive...[and]...the frame or receiver of any such weapon....
+As you may be aware, the amended Gun Control Act of 1968 (GCA), 18 U.S.C. § 921(a)(3), defines the term "firearm" to include: any weapon (including a starter gun) which will or is designed to or may be readily converted to expel a projectile by the action of an explosive...[and]...the frame or receiver of any such weapon....

-Also, with respect to the definitions of "handgun" and "pistol" under Federal statutes and regulations, you may be aware that the GCA, 18 U.S.C. § 921(a)(29), defines "handgun" to mean, in part: ...a firearm which has a short stock and is designed to be held and fired by the use of a single hand....
+Also, with respect to the definitions of "handgun" and "pistol" under Federal statutes and regulations, you may be aware that the GCA, 18 U.S.C. § 921(a)(29), defines "handgun" to mean, in part ...a firearm which has a short stock and is designed to be held and fired by the use of a single hand....

-Additionally, 27 CFR § 478.11, a regulation implementing the GCA, defines "pistol" as:

-...a weapon originally designed, made, and intended to fire a projectile (bullet) from one or more barrels when held in one hand, and having (a) a chamber(s) as an integral part(s) of, or permanently aligned with, the bore(s); and (b) a short stock designed to be gripped by one hand and at an angle to and extending below the line of the bore(s).
+Additionally, 27 CFR § 478.11, a regulation implementing the GCA, defines "pistol" as ... a weapon originally designed, made, and intended to fire a projectile (bullet) from one or more barrels when held in one hand, and having (a) a chamber(s) as an integral part(s) of, or permanently aligned with, the bore(s); and (b) a short stock designed to be gripped by one hand and at an angle to and extending below the line of the bore(s).

-Please note also that the GCA, 18 U.S.C. § 921(a)(7), defines the term "rifle" to include: a weapon designed or redesigned, made or remade, and intended to be fired from the shoulder....
+Please note also that the GCA, 18 U.S.C. § 921(a)(7), defines the term "rifle" to include ... a weapon designed or redesigned, made or remade, and intended to be fired from the shoulder....

-Finally, the NFA, 26 U.S.C. § 5845(a)(3), defines "firearm" to include: a rifle having a barrel or barrels of less than 16 inches in length....
+Finally, the National Firearms Act (NFA), 26 U.S.C. § 5845(a)(3), defines "firearm" to include ...a rifle having a barrel or barrels of less than 16 inches in length....

-Based on our analysis of your project and consideration of the Federal definitions just cited, we should inform you that the installation of a modified AR15 pistol-type "adjustable buffer tube forearm brace" onto and AR-15 pistol could potentially change the classification of a "pistol" or "handgun" depending on the specific design characteristics of the device installed onto the pistol and/or the manner in which the combination is utilized.
+Based on our analysis of your proposed device and consideration of the Federal definitions cited above we should inform you that the installation of a (b)(3)-(26 USC 6103) (pictured below) on a superstol could potentially change the classification of a "pistol" or "handgun" depending on the specific design characteristics of the device installed onto the pistol and/or the manner in which the device is utilized.

-While the attachment of certain stabilizing brace devices to some handguns has been approved by ATF in the past, your intention to utilize a modified version could be interpreted as a change in the function of that part.
-Further, modifying the length of that part serves little purpose other than to extend a contact surface rearward of the pistol's grip on the referenced AR-15 type pistols, a feature commonly associated with butt stocks/shoulder stocks rather than stabilizing braces.
+As depicted, the length adjustability feature of your proposed device serves little purpose other than to extend a contact surface rearward of the pistol's grip on the referenced pistols, a feature commonly associated with butt stocks/shoulder stocks rather than stabilizing braces.

-Arm stabilizing brace devices were originally submitted to FTISB for classification as a product that was designed and intended to assist handicapped shooters to maintain control of a specific type of handgun.
-However, we caution that should an individual utilize a pistol stabilizing brace as a shoulder stock to fire the weapon from the shoulder, such a firearm would then be classified as a "short-barreled rifle" as defined in the NFA, 26 U.S.C. § 5845(a)(3) because the subject brace has then been made or remade, designed or redesigned from its originally intended purpose.
+Arm stabilizing brace devices were originally submitted to FTISB for classification as a product designed and intended to assist handicapped shooters maintain control of a specific type of handgun.
+However, we caution that should an individual utilize a pistol stabilizing brace as a shoulder stock to fire the weapon from the shoulder, such a firearm would then be classified as a "short-barreled rifle" as defined in the NFA, 26 U.S.C. § 5845(a)(3), because the subject brace has then been made or remade, designed or redesigned from its originally intended purpose.